Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Dynamical variables, constraints, and basic Poisson relations

 and the subscript ``sym'' denotes complete symmetrization over all indices.

 For SU(2), there is only one quadratic Casimir operator, while for SU(3) there are two independent Casimir operators: the quadratic and cubic Casimirs.
 They are defined respectively as

 and

 where $d^{abc}$ denotes the symmetric structure constants of the SU($N_c$) group and $I_{D_r}$ is the identity operator in the representation space of dimension $D_r$.
-The corresponding eigenvalues of the quadratic and cubic Casimir operators are
+For the fundamental representation, the corresponding eigenvalues of the quadratic and cubic Casimir operators are

 In the classical limit, one can define the analogous Casimirs in terms of the classical color charges $q^a$ as~\cite{Kelly:1994ig,Litim_2002}

 In particular, the quadratic and cubic classical Casimirs are